 As said before, the setup will not remove your files and programs while upgrading from Windows 10 Home Edition to Pro edition.
-That said, it’s a good idea to backup important files before making any major changes to your operating system.
+That said, it’s a good idea to backup important files before making any significant changes to your operating system.

-Your PC might be restarted during the upgrade process but the upgrade is done on most PCs without a restart.
+Your PC might be restarted during the upgrade process, but the upgrade is done on most PCs without a restart.

-Depending on your PC’s configuration, the upgrade process might take from few minutes to hours.
+Depending on your PC’s configuration, the upgrade process might take from a few minutes to hours.
 On most PCs, the upgrade process should be done in less than 30 minutes.

 Once Windows 10 Home Pro edition upgrade is done, you will see Edition upgrade completed notification.
 That’s all!
-You may now start exploring new features of Windows 10 Pro edition.
+You may now start exploring new features of the Windows 10 Pro edition.